The-Math-God/jellyfin-tizen-builds-intro-skipper/README.md

 # jellyfin-tizen-builds-with-intro-skipper-support

-this has been modified to have the intro skipper button
+this has been modified to have intro-skipper plugin support

 due to 10.8.12 being the latest custom webui for intro skipper until newer versions are made i can't make any updates